 These hiking pants were about average when compared to the other pants in this review.
 They were never the best in any given category, but neither were they ever the worst.
-Despite not being super high scoring, we really like these pants, and find them to be perhaps the most wearable in a day-to-day setting.
-While we enjoyed hiking in them, we would not pick them over our Editors' Choice Award winning Prana Stretch Zion Convertible.
+Despite not being super high scoring, we like these pants, and find them to be perhaps the most wearable in a day-to-day setting.
+While we enjoyed hiking in them, we would not pick them over our Editors' Choice Award-winning Prana Stretch Zion Convertible.
 That said, for putting on one pair of pants and living in them just about every day, we love these pants.

 There are so many unique features and details about these pants that require more explanation; we highly recommend you read the entire review if you are considering buying them.
 To touch briefly on a few things, we can start by saying that the fit was totally off out of the box and we had to send them back because they did not fit.
-The new size, while not our normal size, fits great.
+The new size, while not our standard size, fits great.
 There are some unique features on these pants like the cotton weave, the stretch panels, the "French fly," and so many pockets, all of which we will talk about in more detail below.
 Taken as a whole there is a lot to like, and a few things that didn't seem to come off as well as the designers might have hoped.

 Comfort and Mobility

 These pants are comfortable and mobile.
 They accomplish this by being slightly looser fitting, although by no means baggy.
 Kuhl combines this with articulation in the knees and a gusseted crotch; they chose to blend 23% cotton with nylon for what they call "rugged" fabric that to us was surprisingly soft against the skin.
 We liked it.
-Underneath panels of this blended fabric are panels of stretchy nylon meant to enhance mobility at seams and natural joints.
-This is an interesting idea that in our opinion didn't do much, as the potential range of movement at any given seam is not more than a couple millimeters.
+Underneath, panels of this blended fabric are of stretchy nylon meant to enhance mobility at seams and natural joints.
+This arrangement is an interesting idea that in our opinion didn't do much, as the possible range of movement at any given seam is not more than a couple of millimeters.
 That said, we didn't feel like there were any mobility issues at all due to the well-cut design.
 Perhaps due to the panels of extra fabric for added durability, or due to the pocket design, these pants reminded us of classic work pants like Carharts, although they are far lighter, more flexible, more mobile, and just infinitely more comfortable.

 Features and Conveniences

 These pants have a ton of features rivaled by no other pant in our review.
 That said, not all of the features worked as well as the designers might have hoped.
-While we loved that they were convertible, we found the zipped off shorts to have a really annoying flap of protective material on the inside of the seam that wasn't matched on the outside, making the cuffs of the shorts look rather ridiculous.
+While we loved that they were convertible, we found the zipped off shorts to have an annoying flap of protective material on the inside of the seam that wasn't matched on the outside, making the cuffs of the shorts look ridiculous.
 However, we did love that there were vertical zippers at the pant bottoms to ease in removing them without taking off shoes, or just for added ventilation.

 Lastly, we can't write a review and not mention the "French fly" design for the crotch zipper.
-This is a piece of fabric on the inside of the crotch zipper that buttons across the crotch, before you would then zip up and button the outside of the pants.
-According to Kuhl, this is meant to "pull the lap of the pant taut so pockets don't flare out."
+This detail is a piece of fabric on the inside of the crotch zipper that buttons across the crotch before you would then zip up and fasten the outside of the pants.
+According to Kuhl, this is meant to "pull the lap of the pant taut, so pockets don't flare out."
 We thought it was a bizarre novelty and we wore the pants many times with it buttoned and without it engaged, and never noticed any difference.
 In reality, while these pants do look good, they most certainly are not dress pants, and this seems to be another odd feature with less purpose than intended, in our opinion.

-These pants will run you $95, which makes them slightly more expensive then most of the pants here.
+These pants will run you $95, which makes them slightly more expensive than most of the pants here.
 Seeing as they are very durable in our testing, we think you will get plenty of life out of these pants for your money.